 Aimed at promoting the commercialization of emerging technology, the Texas A&M New Ventures Competition is helping today’s innovative ideas become a reality.
-Led by the Texas A&M Engineering Experiment Station with support from the McFerrin Center for Entrepreneurship, the competition recognizes Texas-based companies with high-growth potential and provides seed funding to help them effectively execute their ideas and advance product development.
+Led by the Texas A&M Engineering Experiment Station, the Texas A&M Innovation Partners, and the McFerrin Center for Entrepreneurship, the competition recognizes Texas-based companies with high-growth potential and provides seed funding to help them effectively execute their ideas and advance product development.

 The Texas A&M New Ventures Competition is hosted by the Texas A&M Engineering Experiment Station with assistance from Texas A&M System entities.
 Sponsors provide substantial prize money and high-value in-kind awards.